Self Directed Education in Community

 "We believe that education is the sum of everything a person learns that enables that person to live a satisfying and meaningful life, and that people come into the world equipped with everything they need to educate themselves."

-Self-Directed Education can include organized classes or lessons, if freely chosen by the learner; but most Self-Directed Education does not occur that way.
-Most Self-Directed Education comes from everyday life, as people pursue their own interests and learn along the way.
+Self-Directed Education is learning through living.
+It can include organized classes or lessons, if freely chosen by the learner; but most Self-Directed Education does not occur that way.
+It comes from everyday life, as people pursue their own interests and learn along the way.
 The motivating forces include curiosity, playfulness, and sociability—which promote all sorts of endeavors from which people learn.
-Self-Directed Education necessarily leads different individuals along different paths, though the paths may often overlap, as each person’s interests and goals in life are in some ways unique and in some ways shared by others.
+Self-Directed Education necessarily leads different individuals along different paths as they find their interests and passions.

 Studies show that play is deeply involved in child development and learning: Play improves memory, creative problem solving, and self-regulation.
 Strong bodies, good coordination, social skills, and imagination are natural consequences of free play.